KQM-git/TCL/docs/characters/geo/zhongli.md

 * **Resonances** have a range of 1.5 Abyss Tiles, and the range for resonating with other Geo Constructs is 3 tiles.
 * **Resonance** ICD from **Stone Steles** is shared with other Geo Constructs, C1 **Stone Stele**, and **Planet Befall**.
 * The amount of **Resonance** ticks depends on FPS.
 For more information see this [Vault Entry](../../evidence/general-mechanics/movement-and-physics.md#tick-tock).
+* **Stone Steles** can attract the Sprawling Shots when enemies trigger Hyperbloom, saving the player from a hit.

 </TabItem>